myspc-development/artpulse-management/README.md

 ## Usage

 - Access features through the WordPress Admin Menu:
   - **ArtPulse › Settings › Membership** — configure membership fees and payment options.
 The tab lives at `/wp-admin/admin.php?page=artpulse-settings&tab=membership`.
-Legacy slugs such as `ead-membership-settings` now redirect to the correct page.
+Legacy slugs such as `ead-membership-settings` and `ead-membership-overview` now redirect to the correct page.
   - **ArtPulse › Settings › CSV Import/Export** — manage bulk data with a progress bar.
     After uploading a file you will preview the columns and confirm the field mapping.
     During the import a progress indicator shows completion and the raw log can be downloaded when finished.